-Many of us will have felt the urge to check our phone, but what psychological factors keep us coming back, and what effect is all our sharing having on our mental state?
+Many of us will have felt the urge to check our phone, but what psychological factors keep us coming back, and what effect is all our sharing having on our mental health?

 Our need to feel involved

-This is driven by more than a desire to socialise however – we need others to survive.
-Since our caveman days we have generally fared better in groups, and social media takes this concept to a modern extreme.
+This is driven by more than a desire to socialise, however.
+We need others to survive.
+Since our cave-dwelling days, we have generally fared better in groups, and social media takes this concept to a modern extreme.

 Being excluded can trigger feelings of panic and fear.
 The phrase FOMO (fear of missing out) has been coined to describe the worry that sets in when we think an interesting or exciting event may be happening somewhere else due to posts we have seen on social media.

-Checking our social feeds is the first and last thing many of us do with our days, and seeing that people have interacted with us can makes us feel valued and involved.
-Conversely, seeing photos or videos from an event we haven’t been invited to can make us question our social standing, and send us on a downward spiral mentally.
+Checking our social feeds is the first and last thing many of us do with our days, and seeing that people have interacted with us can make us feel valued and involved.
+Conversely, seeing photos or videos from an event we haven’t been invited can make us question our social standing and send us on a downward spiral mentally.

 When we share something on our social media profiles, we invite feedback.
 Seeing positive reactions pop up in our notifications gives our brains a shot of dopamine – a chemical once thought to create pleasure but now understood to cause us to seek it.
 The more likes we get, the more we want, and so on.

 Most of us will admit that we want to be liked.
-The degree of reliance on social approval varies from person to person, but for some this can bring with it extremes of emotion when it comes to posting an update on our social profiles.
+The degree of reliance on social approval varies from person to person but, for some, this can bring extremes of emotion when it comes to posting an update on our social profiles.

 Controlling our image

 We like to talk about ourselves, especially online.
-Face-to-face conversation gives us little time to think and can be awkward, but on social media we can control what we say and how we present ourselves.
-Feeding in to the previous point, showing ourselves in our best light means we are more likely to win approval from others.
+Face-to-face conversation gives us little time to think and can be awkward but, on social media, we can control what we say and how we present ourselves.
+Showing ourselves in our best light means we are more likely to win approval from others.